karllhughes/personal-blog-5/_posts/2021-01-13-startup-consulting.markdown

 ## What is Startup Consulting?
 First off, when I say "consultant," I'm not talking about freelancers or contract hires.
 Those two categories of employees are essentially tax shelters for small companies that can't afford full-time people yet, and their work is typically very execution-focused.

-I'm also not talking about advisors, mentors, or coaches.
+I'm also not talking about advisors, mentors, or coaches ([more on advisors here](/posts/business-advisor)).
 People in these roles are typically more focused on asking questions or serving as a sounding board.
 If you're an experienced entrepreneur coaching a new founder, that's great.
 I have several mentors, and they're invaluable, but they don't make a living from helping people like me.

 A startup consultant is someone whose business is to come into a small company, ask some questions, analyze the data, prepare a report, and make recommendations based on their findings.
 They don't execute tasks or manage team members directly (although there are exceptions) but focus instead on high-level strategy.